What Should We Actually Be Afraid of in AI?

 Your biggest mistake is thinking that computers can think

 No, seriously.
 Let’s not pretend we fully understand how the brain works.
 “Understand” in the same way we understand how the heart works.
-We have 4 chambers.
+We have four chambers.
 Blood enters here, flows from here to there, here’s your systolic pressure, here’s your diastolic.
 If things go really bad, we can install a pacemaker.
 We generally get how it works.
 But the commands to the heart come from the brain, and that part we’re not touching.
 That’s the part of the brain beyond human control.
 You can’t control it.
 Unless you’re some kind of Indian mystic.
 They can, but they get a pass on a lot of things.

 And so, armed with that level of knowledge, someone walks in and says: “You know what, dear sirs, I’ve been thinking — we should call this thing an ‘electronic brain’!”

-“Misnomer.”
+Misnomer.
 Wrong use of a word.

 And it wouldn’t have been a big deal, except some people bought it.
 If the name has the word “brain” in it, then a computer is a brain.
 And off we went.
 We have programmers who understand how computers work, and then we have a bunch of cultists trying to recreate the brain in hopes of making it alive and capable of independent thought.